denniswon/super-audit/packages/plugin/src/playbooks/LIGHTHOUSE_INTEGRATION.md

 **Get started:**

 1. Add `LIGHTHOUSE_API_KEY` to `.env`
-2. Run `npx hardhat superaudit --upload-playbook ./my-playbook.yaml`
+2. Run `npx hardhat auditagent --upload-playbook ./my-playbook.yaml`
 3. Share the CID with others
 4. They can register with `--register-from-lighthouse <CID>`